 At the end of Christmas lunch or dinner, the pudding is garnished with holly and doused in brandy which is then lit.
 Not only does this create a spectacle, it also flavours the pudding.

 After the flames go out, the pudding is sliced in small slices (a little goes a long way as it is very rich).
 It is then served with brandy custard, brandy butter or cream.
 (Please note, holly is poisonous, and should be removed before cutting or serving.
 Even better, use some artificial holly instead!)

-The pudding is made a few weeks before Christmas, often on Stir Up Sunday, and stored in a cool place for the flavours to develop.
-It needs at least two or three weeks to do this.
+Everyone in the family is meant to have a go at stirring the pudding mixture.
 Many families will have a recipe they use year on year, and our family is no different.
 The recipe we use comes from my husband’s late step-Grandmother, Dorothy Harris, whom we called Nana.
 It’s about as authentically Victorian as you can get.
 Let me tell you why.

 Authentic Victorian Christmas Pudding

 Before she married my husband’s Grandpa Joe, Nana was head cook in a stately home.
 Joe had been widowed when my husband’s father was just 3.
 Nana brought a steadying presence to the then motherless household, along with all her recipes from her days as head cook.
 Although this would have been in the 1930’s, we know Nana inherited the recipe from the previous (long-serving) head cook – so it must be a pretty close approximation of the pudding Charles Dickens describes in ‘A Christmas Carol’.

 The original recipe makes 4 one pint – or 2 two pint – puddings, and called for a pound of most of the ingredients.
 When I make it, I halve the recipe for ease, and this is the recipe I’ve shared below.